abincp/sql_retail_sales/README.md

 or
 total_sale is null
 ```
-##Data Analysis & Findings
+3 Data Analysis & Findings
 1 SQL query to retrieve all columns for sales made on '2022-11-05:

 ```sql
  select  * from retail_sales
  where sale_date = '2022-11-05'
 ```
-2 SQL query to calculate the total sales (total_sale) for each category.:
+ SQL query to calculate the total sales (total_sale) for each category.:
 SELECT
 ``` sql
 select